Repaying Federal Loans

 - Garnishment of your wages;

-- Withholding of your state and federal treasury payments (including an income tax refund due to you, or you and your spouse, Social Security benefits, etc.);
+- Withholding of your state and federal treasury payments (including an income tax refund due to you, or you and your spouse, Social Security benefits, state and/or federal public assistance, etc.);

 - Civil lawsuit, including court costs and legal expenses.
 The federal government can take legal action against you;